KendrickOrg/kendrick/README.md

 https://bmcbioinformatics.biomedcentral.com/articles/10.1186/s12859-019-2843-0

 ## Documentation
-You will find documentation about Kendrick DSL in the wiki : https://github.com/KendrickOrg/kendrick/wiki
+You will find documentation about Kendrick meta=model and DSL here: https://github.com/KendrickOrg/kendrick/blob/master/documentation/meta-model/meta-modelv3.org

-Kendrick is also described in a chapter of the [Agile Visualization book](http://agilevisualization.com/).
+A previous version of Kendrick is also described in a chapter of the [Agile Visualization book](http://agilevisualization.com/).

 ## How to install the development version of Kendrick from github